We’ve spent months exploring this incredible country to bring you our list of the absolute best things to do in Japan! Let’s get into it.

 The official Sumo tournaments, or basho, only take place 6 times during the year – every other month from January.

-Sometimes, the match might last a mere few seconds, but these heavyweight warriors will definitely entertain you.
+Sometimes, the match might last a mere few seconds, but these heavyweight Sumo wrestlers will definitely entertain you.
+This is a must on any trip to Japan.

 6. Immerse Yourself in the Ghibli Museum